 - An equivalency of at least 20 filled positions in family practice located more than 150 miles from the accredited medical school.

-University Hospital & Clinics houses two hospital based medical programs that provide primary care as well as acute services to the patients of Acadiana.
+Ochsner University Hospital & Clinics houses two hospital based medical programs that provide primary care as well as acute services to the patients of Acadiana.
 The Family Medicine and Internal Medicine Programs serve the inpatient setting as well as clinics with highly dedicated medical staff faculty.
 Morning report, grand rounds and learning conferences keep our physicians up to date with the latest care and treatment plans.
-University Hospital & Clinics also provides multiple specialty services with Board-certified medical staff working alongside our physicians sharing expertise and experiences to develop an individualized plan of care for the patients of UHC.
+University Hospital & Clinics also provides multiple specialty services with Board-certified medical staff working alongside our physicians sharing expertise and experiences to develop an individualized plan of care for patients.

 Advantages of a Teaching Hospital/Academic Center